The site

 Located in the heart of Elstree, the site covers the nearly six acres outlined in the draft Local Plan.
 It is situated at the east end of Watford Road and near recognisable locations in the village such as the Church of St Nicholas and Elstree Lawn Tennis Club.

-The site is used as a horse paddock with outbuildings and animal feed stores.
-The current occupants, with the support of the freeholder and RVG, are seeking a more suitable and long-term home.
+The site was used as a horse paddock with outbuildings and animal feed stores.
+The former occupants were supported by the freeholder and RVG in their search for a more suitable and long-term home.

 Details of how the proposed scheme will be designed to suit the landscape and the wider Elstree community are being developed by the project team appointed by RVG, with an emphasis on consultation with Hertsmere Bough Council, local groups and the wider community.